kubeshop/testkube/README.md

 - Makes it easy to orchestrate and run any kind of tests - functional, load/performance, security, compliance, etc. in your clusters, without having to wrap them in docker-images or providing network access
 - Makes it possible to decouple test execution from build processes; engineers should be able to run specific tests whenever needed
 - Centralizes all test results in a consistent format for "actionable QA analytics"
-- Provides a modular architecture for adding new types of test scripts and executors
+- Provides a modular architecture for adding new types of test tests and executors

-Main TestKube components are:
+Main Testkube components are:

 - kubectl Testkube plugin - simple - installed w/o 3rd party repositories (like Krew etc), communicates with
 - API Server - work orchestrator, runs executors, gather execution results
-- [CRDs Operator](https://github.com/kubeshop/testkube-operator) - watches TestKube CR, handles changes, communicates with API Server
+- [CRDs Operator](https://github.com/kubeshop/testkube-operator) - watches Testkube CR, handles changes, communicates with API Server
 - Executors - runs tests defined for specific runner
   - [Postman Executor](https://github.com/kubeshop/testkube-executor-postman) - runs Postman Collections
   - [Cypress Executor](https://github.com/kubeshop/testkube-executor-cypress) - runs Cypress Tests